 It is frequently helpful to sort when looking at data.
 The most frequent sort command in R is order().
-These sorting commands illuminate how you can call particular rows, as we learned above, and how to you refer to a specific variables in a dataframe: dataframe\$var1 for var1 in dataframe.
+These sorting commands illuminate how you can call particular rows and how to you refer to a specific variables in a dataframe, as we learned above.

 We'll begin by sorting by the number of housing units.
 The order command goes inside the row part of the brackets, since we are sorting rows.
 Note that we have to refer to the variable by the full name inside the square brackets.
-We replace was.counties with the new, sorted version and then print the first five rows.
+We created a new dataframe - was.counties2 - that is identical to the old dataframe, but is sorted.
+We then print the first five rows.